patriklovricc/RemoteTerminalAccess/README.md

 HOW TOU USE:
 -   run in terminal ./server on machine that you want to connect to
--   run on your machine ./client <ip address> and it should work
+-   run on your machine ./client "ip address" and it should work
 -   if you only run ./client it would default the address to 127.0.0.1